MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks.md

 You can upload one or more existing Jupyter notebook to Azure Quantum notebooks.

+> [!CAUTION]
+> Only upload and run notebooks from trusted sources and only install packages from trusted sources.
+While Azure Quantum notebooks sandbox outputs and protect you, Jupyter Notebooks is built for arbitrary code execution, so there are inherent risks to uploading or running notebooks from an untrusted source.

 1. Click on your Azure Quantum workspace in the [Azure portal](https://portal.azure.com).
 1. Click on **Jupyter Notebooks**.
 1. Click on **My Notebooks** and click **Upload notebooks**.